 To build a core of the TYPO3 team and pull experts of this field our sights were set on hiring experienced TYPO3 specialists.
 But very soon we were caught up with certain scarcity of competitive TYPO3 developers on IT market.
 We found it best to confront things head-on and decided to go three ways: employing senior TYPO3 developers, retraining skilled PHP specialists and growing young staff.

 Q.: TYPO3 is claimed to be leading-edge technology that is widespread in Europe powering around 30000 sites of large corporations and small businesses yet why does it remain beyond the competence of most software development companies in Ukraine and other Eastern European countries?

 B.D.: When I look back I can now say that it was learning through trial and error.
 We had to jump hurdles and remove many barriers to practice, to tap TYPO3 technology full potential.
-Among most disconcerting are lack of good documentation in English, it is mostly in German; low number of senior TYPO3 developers while other were cautions about starting new technology altogether.
+Among most disconcerting is lack of good documentation in English – which is mostly in German; a low number of senior TYPO3 developers while other were cautious about starting new technology altogether.
 We’ve also had a major setback.
 TYPO3 requires technical proficiency and serious background to customize it, so training junior developers didn’t pan out.

 Q: How many hours of back-breaking, challenging mental work does it take to build TYPO3 expertise?